drkvogel/linkify/notes/linkify.md

 auto-linkify on paste into vscode?

-tabs copied from TabOutliner into markdown links- linkify strip non-essential query string params from Google search
+strip non-essential query string params from Google search

-linkify
-  auto-linkify on paste into vscode?
 linkify:
   last param
   new google params - bwi?